 Of these three elements, the one that is of the most interest to writers is the idea that emotions produce observable reactions.
 This means that when someone experiences an emotion they display a reaction that is recognizable as matching to a specific emotion.
 For example, laughter equates to happiness and crying with sadness.
 Of course, it's not that simple.
 Happiness can bring tears and fear can produce nervous laughter, but the basic idea that certain reactions match certain emotions holds true.

 This is great news for writers.
 It means that if you, a writer, can successfully describe a character acting in a way that is true to an emotion, then the reader will recognize that character as experiencing an emotion.
+Starting off with the six basic emotions is a natural way to start evoking emotion.

 Since the study of emotions began in the 1800s, scientists have taken huge steps towards first recognizing that distinct universal emotions exist, and then grouping reactions to match these emotions.
+Discovering the Six Basic Emotions allowed writers to view writing with emotions, in a new light.

 Showing not Telling